Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 - Created parameters + finished isValidMove for Knight Pieces
 - Finished pawn valid moves excluding en passant
 - Altered both to check for null and no jumping over pieces (unless Knight)

+### 5/29/2024
+- Changed to arraylist for validmoves
+- Rook check horizontal and vertical